Skip to content

 They Create Culture

 How you want your company to function also ties with culture.
-If you decide to create an atmosphere that tends to be closed off and a lack of furniture where people can communicate with each other rather than simply working, then you will expect to have a different culture and quality of life compared to one that is extremely open and lacks technology.
+If you decide to create an atmosphere that tends to be closed off and a lack of furniture where people can communicate with each other rather than simply work, then you will expect to have a different culture and quality of life compared to one that is extremely open and lacks technology.
 Each choice will compound and result in how the company’s operations will be executed.

 They are the Central Hub of Information

 For any business to run efficiently, they need to be able to utilize information.
 They reflect the entire business model.
 The more efficient the use of information is, the more successful your business becomes.
-They provide adequate space, infrastructure to store this information, and have important office equipment with everything needed for storage purposes in order to achieve this.
+They provide adequate space, and infrastructure to store this information, and have important office equipment with everything needed for storage purposes to achieve this.

 Also, remember that these buildings are going to serve as a central hub of information.
-People will come in and out of them on a daily basis so you need to ensure that they are accessible.
+People will come in and out of them daily so you need to ensure that they are accessible.
 You don't want to spend hours trying to locate a particular file or document because you do not know where it is located.

 Having a bad office environment will lead to bad information.
 If a company poorly decides to establish a building without purpose, then it will affect the rest of the departments that are relying on it.
 Exchanging useful information between departments not only promotes efficiency but also accuracy.
-If one department needs to provide statistics from one section to another, such as the project cost or square footage of a commercial building, but there are many obstacles that delay or even halt transportation, then that cuts valuable time and energy.
+If one department needs to provide statistics from one section to another, such as the project cost or square footage of a commercial building, but many obstacles delay or even halt transportation, then that cuts valuable time and energy.

 They Help Employees Feel Valued